Russell Penn: Coaching career

 In November 2019 he served as caretaker manager of Kidderminster for two matches, before being replaced by James Shan, for whom he worked as assistant.
 When Shan departed to Solihull Moors on 11 February 2020, Penn was made manager of the club.
 Penn was awarded the National League North Manager of the Month award for November 2021 after three league wins from three as well as success in the FA Cup and FA Trophy.
-Penn won the award again for January 2022 after winning more points than anyone else across the course of the month as well as defeating Championship side Reading in the FA Cup Third Round.
-On 5 February 2022, Penn saw his side take the lead against Premier League side West Ham United before a 91st minute equaliser from Declan Rice took the game to extra time where Jarrod Bowen scored in the last minute to avoid a massive shock.
+Penn won the award again for January 2022 after winning more points than anyone else across the course of the month as well as defeating Championship side Reading in the FA Cup third round.
+On 5 February 2022, Penn saw his side take the lead against Premier League side West Ham United before a 91st-minute equaliser from Declan Rice took the game to extra time where Jarrod Bowen scored in the last minute to avoid a massive shock.
+During the same season, Penn's Harriers side were in the mix for promotion for much of the season, however the team's form dipped during the last couple of months which saw the team's title hopes fade before being beaten 2-1 by Boston United in the Playoffs.
+The 22/23 season saw Penn's Harriers squad injury hit for sizeable parts of the campaign as they struggled for consistency.
+Penn bolstered his squad mid season, signing the likes of Christian Dibble, Kyle Morison and Joe Leesley.
+Harriers form improved greatly, Penn's side then won their last 6 league games, including beating Kettering Town 3-0 on the final day of the season, finishing in the play off positions as a result.
+Dreams then became a reality as Harriers beat Alfreton 1-0, King's Lynn 4-1 and then Brackley 2-0 to gain promotion back into the Conference.
+This saw Penn become the first manager at the club to gain promotion since Jan Molby in 2000.